The British Isles & Ireland 13 Days aboard Sea Spirit

 Republic of Ireland

 Leaving the island of Ireland behind for now, we now make our way back to the British mainland to visit Wales.
 Our plan here is to arrive at Llandudno, a vibrant seaside town that is the perfect place from which to begin our overland tour of Snowdonia National Park.
 This exceptionally scenic journey will see you travelling through some of Britain’s most dramatic landscapes, with flowering meadows, striking mountains, woodlands, waterfalls and lakes creating the ultimate backdrop.
 You can also keep an eye out for the wildlife that is often found here including water voles, wild ponies, otters and unique birdlife.
-Our time in Wales will end with a visit to the traditionally welsh town of Betws-y-Coed in the Gwydyr Forest.
+We also hope to take a visit to the traditionally welsh town of Betws-y-Coed in the Gwydyr Forest, as well as enjoying a visit to Conwy Castle, considered by UNESCO as "one of the finest examples of late 13th century and early 14th century military architecture in Europe" .

 Inner Hebrides, Scotland